SandeepPithani/frt/README.md

 # AZURE LINK : https://orange-mud-0354dac10.1.azurestaticapps.net

 This is a Webpage developed using HTML & CSS as part of FUTURE READY TALENT Internship Project & implementing Microsoft Azure Services like The Static Webapp to deploy the website and QnA makers to answers the queries of the consumers.
+Visualizing importance of Farming solutions Worldwide for Environment & sustainability through advanced scientific technologies that are avaliable in the market.

 ![image](https://user-images.githubusercontent.com/88330517/178455143-0ee04352-9f4e-47e6-aad1-b23232eb0530.png)